-Find out more about Hire Purchase
+Find out more about HP Car Finance

-Find out more about Personal Contract Purchases
+Find out more about PCP Car Finance

-Other used car financing options include:
+Used car finance options also include:

-While a guarantor loan can help people with poor credit or no credit history get used car finance, they do usually come with a higher APR and your guarantor will be responsible for making repayments if you can’t, which is worth considering when looking at your options.
+While guarantor loans can help people with bad credit get car finance, they can also come with a higher APR and your guarantor will be responsible for your debt, if you fall behind on payments.